topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 Users shouldn't modify the scheduler policy.

 Pros:
-- No need to modify the scheduler policy depending on volume groups
+- The settings of scheduler policy is simple.
+- For pods that use only one volume group, scheduling can be done as usual.
+- For pods that use two or more volume group, scheduling to a node with insufficient capacity can be avoided.

 Cons:
-- Cannot calculate the score by specifying weight for each volume group
+- The weight of extender cannot be adjusted individually when using two or more volume group.

 #### Decision outcome